jlcodingprojects/chainbots/README.md

 ## 2D Simulation

-This repository includes a 2D simulation of the chainbot locomotion and block placement mechanics.
+This repository includes a 2D simulation of the chainbot locomotion and block placement mechanics using MonoGame and VelcroPhysics.

 ### Project Setup

 **Technology Stack:**
-- .NET 8.0 (Windows)
+- .NET 8.0
-- WPF (Windows Presentation Foundation)
+- MonoGame 3.8 (DesktopGL)
-- SkiaSharp 2.88.8 for hardware-accelerated 2D rendering
+- VelcroPhysics for 2D rigid body physics simulation

 **Build and Run:**
 ```bash